 Don’t borrow money or finance an engagement ring.
 Not only does a payment mentality create problems, it also overlooks the fact that once you’re married, that debt becomes your spouse’s too.

-Instead of taking out a loan, start planning to save money now so you can pay cash for the engagement ring when you’re ready to buy it.
+Instead of taking out a loan, save money each month now so you can pay cash for the engagement ring when you’re ready to buy it.

 Save Your Money in A Separate Account